thunderer/Shortcode/README.md

 (...)
 ```

 and run `composer install` or `composer update` afterwards.
-If you're not using Composer, then you can download sources from GitHub and load them as you wish in your project.
+If you're not using Composer, download sources from GitHub and load them as required.
 But really, please use Composer.

 ## Usage